samphamdotnetmicroservices02/Play.Identity/README.md

 $cosmosDbConnString="[CONN STRING HERE]"
 $serviceBusConnString="[CONN STRING HERE]"

-docker run -it --rm -p 5002:5002 --name identity -e MongoDbSettings__ConnectionString=$cosmosDbConnString -e ServiceBusSetting__ConnectionString=$serviceBusConnString -e ServiceSettings__MessageBroker="SERVICEBUS" -e IdentitySettings__AdminUserPassword=$adminPass --network playinfra_default play.identity:$version
+docker run -it --rm -p 5002:5002 --name catalog -e MongoDbSettings__Host=mongo -e RabbitMqSettings__Host=rabbitmq --network playinfra_default play.identity:$version

-if you do not use MongoDb and RabbitMQ from Play.Infra, you can remove --network playinfra_default docker run -it --rm -p 5002:5002 --name identity -e MongoDbSettings__ConnectionString=$cosmosDbConnString -e ServiceBusSetting__ConnectionString=$serviceBusConnString -e ServiceSettings__MessageBroker="SERVICEBUS" -e IdentitySettings__AdminUserPassword=$adminPass play.identity:$version
+if you do not use MongoDb and RabbitMQ from Play.Infra, you can remove --network playinfra_default

+docker run -it --rm -p 5002:5002 --name identity -e MongoDbSettings__ConnectionString=$cosmosDbConnString -e ServiceBusSetting__ConnectionString=$serviceBusConnString -e ServiceSettings__MessageBroker="SERVICEBUS" -e IdentitySettings__AdminUserPassword=$adminPass play.identity:$version

 -it: what it does is it creates and kind of an interactive shell, so that you will not able to go back to your